IPSME- Idempotent Publish/Subscribe Messaging Environment

-An author of a participant is free to implement their own message protocol as long as these conventions are met.
+The author(s) of a participant is free to implement their own message format as long as the above conventions are met.
 The set of conventions is purposely kept non-restrictive for easy adoption.
-Together these conventions define a `dataspace'~\cite{halevy2005-datamix} consisting of one or more MEs, each with various participants and independent relationships to other participants.
-The IPSME conventions are explained in detail pertaining to interoperability, semantic mapping and scalability, in the following sections.